Learning with your hands and heart

 Children learn that they can finish a hike even if they get tired, wet, or hungry.
 They overcome obstacles like boulders, fallen logs, or their own feelings of uncertainty or frustration.
 At the end of each hike, they share their pride of achievement with the parent who greets them at the pickup location.

 Children learn that they can carry everything they need in their backpacks and utilize it independently.
 They learn that they can figure out how to scramble over a boulder or coax a snail into their hands.
 They learn how to decide when it’s time to put on a warm hat or take off their rain jackets, and how to keep their gear together.
-Kindergarten teachers often comment that our graduates are the most organized children in their classes!
+Kindergarten teachers often comment that our graduates are the most organized and independent children in their classes.

-Comfort in Nature
+Comfort and LOVE of Nature

 mentor for children, parents & teachers